jin521/project1/readme.md

 Below listed are the features I would like to implement further to this:

 - withdraw the already sent white if you change your mind.
-- translation API for different languages.
+- translation API for different languages input.
 - adding comments to stories